IPcl.runOnPcl

 data | bytes | ✓ | The ABI-encoded calldata for the function to be executed on the target contract. |

-value | uint256 | ✓ | The amount of OKRW to send with the call (msg.value). |
+value | uint256 | ✓ | Amount in aokrw (base units, 18 decimals) to forward with the call — becomes msg.value on the target. |

 Returns